 Going back to the example with my son, I sobbed with him because I love him, and I care about the things he cares about.

-By sharing in his disappointment, I validated his feelings and created a space of intimacy between us.
+By sharing his disappointment, I validated his feelings and created a space of intimacy between us.

 My default would have had me holding him and wiping away his tears while I bottled up my own sadness over his loss.

 Instead, I let out all of my frustration over his situation with him through my tears.
 (I hold strong opinions on the toxicity of youth sports culture, but that’s a post for another day.)

 Honestly, I have no idea what allowed me to hit my emotional reset button.
-In that moment, I went with my feelings for my son, and a tiny crack appeared in my strong mom facade.
+At that moment, I went with my feelings for my son, and a tiny crack appeared in my strong mom facade.

 I truly believe this moment allowed me to connect with my son in a new way.